-Governing Body
+Governing body

-The governing body is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented.
+The governing body is responsible for ensuring that the school complies with legislation, and that th is policy and its related procedures and action plans are implemented.
+A member of the governing body has a watching brief regarding the implementation of this policy.

 Every governing body committee keeps aspects of the school's commitment to the Equality Duty under review, for example, in terms of standards, curriculum, admissions, exclusions, personnel issues and the school environment.
-Governors annually review the Equality Policy and evaluate the success of the school's equalities work.
+Governors annually review the Equality Policy and evaluate the success of the school's equalities work taking account of quantitative evidence (e.g. data) and qualitative evidence (e.g. surveys).

-Executive Headteacher and Leadership Team
+Headteacher and Leadership team

-The Executive Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.
+The Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.